Bridget Carleton: Minnesota Lynx (2019–2025)

 On August 22, Carleton signed a 7-day contract with the Minnesota Lynx, followed by a contract for the remainder of the 2019 season.

 Carleton made the Lynx roster for the 2020 season, and became a key part of the team – filling in for the injured Sylvia Fowles.
 Carleton became the third WNBA player in history to score 25 or more points and have more than five rebounds in her first WNBA start in the August 5, 2020, game for the Minnesota Lynx against the New York Liberty.
 She scored 25 points, had seven rebounds and three assists.
 Carleton started in place of Sylvia Fowles, who was out with a calf injury.

 On May 13, 2023, the Lynx played a preseason game against the Chicago Sky in Toronto, Canada, which was the first WNBA game to be played in Canada.
 At that game, Carleton was the first Canadian to play a WNBA game in Canada.

 The 2024 season was a breakout one for Carleton in which she doubled her playing minutes over 2023 and ranked fifth in the league for her three-point percentage.
 Head coach Cheryl Reeve said about Carleton in 2024, "This Bridget is the one we've always envisioned."
 After the Commissioner's Cup win, Napheesa Collier was named the MVP, but after accepting the award, Collier said "I think Bridget deserves this" for Carleton's performance with 23 points, 4 rebounds, 5 assists, and 3 steals in the Cup championship game.
 Carleton clinched games at key moments for the Lynx in the 2024 season, including a 3-point shot with about 3 seconds left in the September 17, 2024, game against the Connecticut Sun that locked in the win and the second place seed for the Lynx.
 Carleton won the 2024 Sylvia Fowles Altruism Award for the Lynx.
 The award winner is chosen by a committee of team staff and players who determine who "best embodies the altruistic traits of kindness, selflessness and overall regard for the well-being of others throughout the community."
 Minnesota Lynx General Manager Clare Duwelius said about Carleton, "Like Syl did, Bridget leads with kindness, joy, authenticity, and selflessness.
 Having her leadership in this space has played a huge role in the success we have enjoyed this season, both on and off the court."

+Portland Fire (2026–present)

+On April 3, 2026, Carleton was selected 1st overall in the 2026 WNBA expansion draft by the Portland Fire.